Wednesday Forum: October 18, 2017

 - Zulu Kilo Two Alpha on Wednesday Forum: October 18, 2017

-- Sinclair Davidson on This will be THE major issue at the next election

-- Sinclair Davidson on This will be THE major issue at the next election

-- Snoopy on This will be THE major issue at the next election
+- MPH on This will be THE major issue at the next election

 - Zulu Kilo Two Alpha on Wednesday Forum: October 18, 2017